weiiwang01/wpex/README.md

 # wpex: WireGuard Packet Relay

-`wpex` is a relay server designed for WireGuard, facilitating NAT traversal without compromising the E2E encryption of WireGuard.
+`wpex` is a relay server designed for WireGuard, facilitating NAT traversal without compromising the end-to-end encryption of WireGuard.

 ## Features